Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (World Population)

 Unlike other places where dog owners outnumber cat owners, Vermont is one place where the cats rule the house.
-With a 0.70% pet ownership average, 0.45% of the residents who own pets are cat lovers through and through.
+70% of Vermont residents own pets, and 45% of them are cat lovers.

 divider-cat